JGoyd/Global-Audio-Hardware-Risk/README.md

 ## Disclosure Statement

-This vulnerability was discovered through legitimate security research conducted on personally-owned devices in compliance with applicable laws.
-All findings have been disclosed to relevant parties through responsible disclosure processes.
-Public release of this information is has been execututed protect affected users and systems.
+This vulnerability was discovered through legitimate security research conducted on personally-owned devices.
+All findings have been disclosed to relevant parties.
+Public release of this information has been execututed due to ongoing risk & to protect affected users, systems, and innocent bystanders.

 **Last Updated:** January 7, 2026